Aakash-Gujja/Transform9-FedRAMP-20X-Pilot/README.md

 ## Step 9 - CSP Submission

-Similar to the Continuous Reporting capability, the package is available by a viewable link in Paramify or through the machine-readable package file with a friendly HTML viewer.
+Similar to the Continuous Reporting capability, the package is available by a viewable link in Paramify or through the machine-readable package file.

-Transform9's complete machine-readable file is available publicly in this GitHub repository at
+Transform9's complete machine-readable file is available publicly in this GitHub repository at [machine-readable-package/transform9_controlcase_20x_machine_readable.yaml](machine-readable-package/transform9_controlcase_20x_machine_readable.yaml)